PrintedScript/mechanica-logic-sim/README.md

 ## Features

 - **Visual Circuit Editor** - Drag-and-drop interface for building logic circuits
+- **Tabbed Workspaces** - Keep multiple builds open at once in named tabs; rename them like files (double-click), close them, and each tab autosaves to your browser — including its pan/zoom position
+- **Multi-Select & Group Editing** - Rubber-band drag to select many blocks (Shift to add), or Shift/Ctrl-click to toggle individual blocks.
+Drag any selected block to move the whole group together, keeping wire layouts relative to their blocks
+- **Copy & Paste** - Copy, cut, and paste blocks (Ctrl/⌘+C / X / V) with their internal wiring preserved.
+The clipboard is shared across tabs, so you can paste a selection into any other tab
 - **Real-time Simulation** - Test your circuits with adjustable simulation speed (0.25× to 10×)
 - **Complete Block Library** - All Mechanica logic blocks including:
   - Boolean logic gates (AND, OR, NOT, NAND, NOR, XOR, XNOR)